UstDoesTech/ust-blog/content/posts/governance/metadata-with-a-french-accent/index.md

 - How uncertain is this data?

 Strong governance isn't just about truth, it's the degrees of confidence in how much you can believe the data.

-### Tenir (To Hold) - Defining Responsibility

-With Devoir we have obligations.
-With Tenir we have responsibility.
-Not all data has the same level of responsibility.

-Questions that you'll be asking when defining the responsibility of your data include:

-- What is the data responsible for? e.g., customer data is responsible for customer experience
-- What commitments does it uphold? e.g., SLA commitments

-Tenir closes the lifecycle loop of data, ensuring that it is held accountable for the impact it has on the organisation.

 ## Conclusion